mastersign/mdgraphextract/README.md

 ![](examples/dotex-example.png)

-It is possible to tag DOT commands with a group name to build subsets of commands.
+It is possible to tag DOT commands with one or more group tags to build subsets of commands.
 During the extraction process one or more groups can be selected to build a graph with the specified subset of DOT commands.
+Commands without a group tag are always selected.

 A DOT command is taged by adding a hash character followed by a group name without spaces after the command name.